 PFD Buyers Guide for Kayaking

-When trying on a pfd, first loosen up all the adjustment straps (there typically are two or three on each side, shoulder straps, and some have an adjustable belt below the zipper while others have chest straps on the front too), the put it on and snug up all the straps.
+When trying on a pfd, first loosen up all the adjustment straps (typically there are two or three on each side, shoulder straps, and some have an adjustable belt below the zipper while others have chest straps on the front too), then put it on and snug up all the straps starting with the side adjustments.
 After getting a first impression about the feel of the PFD, have someone grab it by the shoulders and pull up firmly then let go.
-If it slips upward more than an inch, it is not a good fit and will be unpleasant to swim with.
-However, some body types may have to accept this (i.e. pear shapes would need a crotch strap to keep the PFD for slipping upward, but none of the kayaking PFD's come with such a strap).
+If it slips upward more than an inch, it's not a good fit and will be unpleasant to swim with.
+However, some body types may have to accept this (i.e. pear shapes would need a crotch strap to keep the PFD from slipping upward, but none of the kayaking PFD's come with a crotch strap).
 If you buy a PFD from us and it fails this test, please call us -- we can help you find a better fitting one after talking with you about your build (emailing us a photograph that shows your shape will help too).

 If you have a question, please e-mail us at firstname.lastname@example.org or call us at (866) 306-1825.
 Local and international customers can reach us at (206) 527-1825.